-With Webb, we can probe down to lighter-weight protostars, as small as 1 tenth of our Sun.
+With Webb, we can probe down to lighter-weight protostars, as small as one-tenth of our Sun.
 This is the first time we can detect the full sequence of star formation of both low and high mass stars in another galaxy.
 This means we have far more data to study at high resolution, offering us new information on how the birth of stars shapes their environment and even greater insight into the star formation process.

 Margaret Meixner, an astronomer at the Universities Space Research Association, and principal investigator of the research team, said: